 Naturally, there’s more to SEO than just keywords.
 For an ecommerce website with many product pages, it can be even more difficult.
 Since SEO is a free alternative to PPC ads, you shouldn’t ignore its capabilities.

 One of the best free ways to lure traffic into your ecommerce website is through blogs.
 Not only does it help with ranking for keywords, but it also brings visitors who are actually interested in what you have to say.
-If you write cool blogs about topics your specific niche is interested in and manage to rank high for them, you’ll be bringing quality leads to your website for free.
+If you start writing blogs about topics your specific niche is interested in and manage to rank high for them, you’ll be bringing quality leads to your website for free.

-Example: If your ecommerce store sells electronic gadgets, you could write a blog about “The top 5 tech gadgets you need in 2021.”
+Example: If your ecommerce store sells electronic gadgets, you could write a blog about “The top 5 tech gadgets you needed in 2021.”
 You can then link these products to the pages on your site and hope that they’re convinced enough to purchase them.

 YouTube is one of the largest worldwide search engines.
 In fact, it’s in second place – right behind Google.
 With over 1 billion active users, you don’t want to miss out on reaching them.
 In fact, videos are very trendy in this digital era.
 Whether you’re going to post on YouTube, TikTok, or Instagram Reels, the video format can be your golden ticket to going viral.